romainPrignon/starter-package-ts/README.md

 # starter-package-ts

-starter for node module written in typescript
+Starter for node module written in typescript

-## using this repository as a starting point
+## Using this repository as a starting point

 ```sh
 git clone https://github.com/romainprignon/starter-package-ts.git